serverless/blog/posts/2017-09-07-big-changes-for-a-small-org.md

 ---
-title: Scaling the Resistance: a Zero-maintenance Donations Platform with Serverless and AWS
+title: Scaling the Resistance - a Zero-maintenance Donations Platform with Serverless and AWS
 description: To raise millions of dollars in donations, you need a zero-maintenance architecture that never turns a donor away
 date: 2017-09-07
 layout: Post